Information about assessment contacts being conducted at aged care providers, including recent updates to the scope.

 Requesting information or documents for assessment contacts

-The Aged Care Quality and Safety Commissioner (Commissioner) or a quality assessor may request from a provider information or documents relating to the purposes of an assessment contact where the contact does not include a visit to the premises of the service.
+The Commissioner/delegate or a quality assessor may request from a provider information or documents relating to the purposes of an assessment contact where the contact does not include a visit to the premises of the service.

 For example, the Commissioner may request via email that a provider submit self-assessment information for the purpose of assessing the provider in relation to the service against the applicable standards.
 A provider must provide this information when requested.

 The self-assessment information means written information that demonstrates a provider’s performance, in relation to the service, against the applicable standards.
-The Commission’s self-assessment tool is available on the Commission’s website
+Click here to access the Commission’s self-assessment tool.

 Outcome of an assessment contact